ThunderFly-aerospace/docs/avionics/TFRPM01/index.md

 ## Software configuration

 The TFRPM01 revolution counter is currently supported by PX4 firmware only.
-(Ardupilot pull requests are welcomed) After proper connection of the sensor with the sensing probe to an I2C port (Except port I2C3) of PX4-based autopilot you should follow instructions to [PX4 software setup](https://docs.px4.io/main/en/sensor/thunderfly_tachometer.html#software-setup).
-After proper setup, you should get an uLog containing the RPM logged during the flight.
+(Ardupilot pull requests are welcome) After proper connection of the sensor with the sensing probe to an I2C port (Except port I2C3) of the PX4-based autopilot, you should follow instructions to [PX4 software setup](https://docs.px4.io/main/en/sensor/thunderfly_tachometer.html#software-setup).
+After proper setup, you should get a uLog containing the RPM logged during the flight.
 Here is an example of rotor RPM captured during the flight of [TF-G2 autogyro](https://github.com/ThunderFly-aerospace/TF-G2).
 The graph is rendered by [flight_review](https://github.com/ThunderFly-aerospace/flight_review).

 ![TFRPM01 measurement of rotor RPM during the flight](/avionics/TFRPM01/rpm_graph.png)

 # FAQ
-Frequently asked questions are available on [separed TFRPM01 FAQ page](./faq.md).
+Frequently asked questions are available on [separated TFRPM01 FAQ page](./faq.md).